Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-goedgepickt/README.md

 Plugin for integration with Goedgepickt.
 This plugin adheres to these principles:

-- Vendure manages most product information.
+- Vendure is your catalog.
 If you want a new product, add it in Vendure and this plugin will push it to Goedgepickt
-- Goedgepickt manages a products physical properties like size and weight.
+- Goedgepickt manages all things stock related.
+StockLevel, size and weight are all managed by Goedgepickt and are leading.

-- Goedgepickt manages stock.
-Stocklevels can change in Goedgepickt because stock can be shared among multiple webshops or even physical stores
+## Plugin setup

+//TODO steps

 ## How this plugin works

-- Push all products from Vendure to Goedgepickt on every startup (using Vendure Jobs)
-- Syncs all stocklevels from Goedgepickt to Vendure on startup
+### Credentials

+Add your `apiKey` and `webshopUuid` via the admin UI.
+When you save your credentials, the plugin will also set the webhook in Goedgepickt.

+### Product sync

+This is a manual action.
+Via the Admin UI you can trigger a full sync.
+A full sync pushes all products in Vendure to Goedgepickt, including images, titles and description.
+Products are matched by SKU.

-- Vendure pushes products to Goedgepickt on Product events
+The plugin will also pushe products to Goedgepickt on ProductEvents.

+Full sync also pulls stocklevels from Goedgepickt.

+### Order fulfillment

-- Vendure pushes orders to Goedgepickt on order fulfillment.
-Goedgepickt will handle the stock for us.
+This plugin will push orders to Goedgepickt on fulfillment.
+Goedgepickt calls a webhook that will update the order status in Vendure

+### Stocklevels

+Stocklevels are updated by one of the following triggers:

+1. Every startup all productlevels are pulled from Goedgepickt
+2. Full sync via UI also pulls all stocklevels from Goedgepickt
-- Goedgepickt will update the order status in Vendure by incoming webhook
+3. Goedgepickt calls a webhook when stocklevels change, this will also update stocklevel for a specific variant in Vendure

-## Plugin setup

-- Plugin uses a hardcoded a limit of 10000 variants per channel.
-Set `adminListQueryLimit: 10000,` in apiOptions config.

-// TODO diagram of flow: order placed, order fulfillment, goedgepickt